DataDog/KubeHound/docs/user-guide/common-operations.md

 * `dump` the kubernetes resources needed to build the graph
 * `ingest` the dumped data and generate the attack path for the targeted Kubernetes cluster.

-All those 3 steps can be run separatly.
+All those 3 steps can be run separately.

 [![](../images/kubehound-local-commands.png)](../images/kubehound-local-commands.png)